 Ashtanga vinyasa yoga is one of the most physically demanding styles of yoga.
 It is a set sequences of poses, either led by the teacher or self-practice/Mysore style.
 In the self-practice method everyone works through the set sequence to their ability in their own time, holding each position for 5 breaths and receiving help from the teacher as needed.
 Ashtanga yoga retreats at Yoga Rocks are suitable for anyone, though it helps if you have a reasonable level of fitness.
 This style of yoga encourages fast physical changes and after a week here you will have a personal practice and the confidence to continue it at home.
 Some people love the physical nature of an Ashtanga retreat.
 By the time they have finished their morning practice they really feel they deserve making a holiday of the rest of the day, and can relax, guilt free, on a beach, with a book or in a hammock.
 Others find it a little strenuous if they don’t soften the practice, approaching it joyfully.

-In 2021 Maria Boox and Sandra Howling will teach tradtional Ashtanga vinyasa self practice.
-David Williams, who first took Ashtanga to the USA, teaches led Ashtanga in a gentle way designed to make it a lifetime practice.
+In 2023 Maria Boox and Sandra Howling will teach tradtional Ashtanga vinyasa self practice.
 Danny Paradise will be teaching a more freestyle led class influenced by his long term practice and he likes to include the Ashtanga pranayama (breathing) sequence.
-Melanie Cooper will also teach Ashtanga yoga mornings in 2020.
+Melanie Cooper will also teach Ashtanga yoga mornings in 2023.
 Melanie will teach both a detailed led class as well as a Mysore class assisted by her very experienced partner Emil, with Yin Yoga, pranayama and/or yoga nidra in the afternoon.

 Vinyasa yoga owes its flowing movements supported by the breath to Ashtanga.
 Each class is different and people really enjoy the variety of yoga poses.
 Some teachers are very creative; others stick to more well known range of poses.
 Each pose has variations so that those who are more/less flexible or strong can benefit from going as far as they are comfortable with, in a safe way.
 It should be a fun, but challenging, yoga style.